radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/create-environments.md

 If you add an ephemeral environment to a promotion pipeline, it loses its ephemeral property and becomes a regular environment.

+> Ephemeral environments are feature-flagged.
+If the feature is not enabled for your account, the option does not appear.
+Contact Radiant Logic to enable it.

 ### Tiers and infrastructure